MosesRate Moses: Do you like this name?

 Moses \m(o)-ses\ as a boy's name is pronounced MOH-ziz.
 It is of Hebrew origin, and the meaning of Moses is "saviour".
 Also possibly (Hebrew) "drawn out of the water".
 Biblical: name of the Hebrew infant pulled out of the River Nile and adopted by the Egyptian Pharoah's daughter.
 Moses later became the great leader of the exiled Israelites.
 Moses ben Maimon (12th century), also known as Maimonides, was a Jewish scholar born in Moorish Spain.
 He was the court physician of Saladin, the Sultan of Egypt, and was famous for his writings (in both Hebrew and Arabic) on logic, mathematics, medicine, law and Jewish theology.
 The name Moses was adopted by the Puritans in the 17th century, and is popular in Jewish families.
 Moss is an English medieval form of Moses.
 Moises (moh-EE-says) is a Spanish form; Moshe is Hebrew.
 Mosiah probably is a blend of Moses and Josiah.
 Israeli defense minister Moshe Dayan.Moses has 15 variant forms: Mioshe, Mioshye, Mo, Moe, Moise, Moises, Mose, Moshe, Mosheh, Mosiah, Mosie, Mosie, Moss, Moyses and Mozes.Baby names that sound like Moses are Mozes, Moyses and Moises.

 View a list of the 8 names that reference Moses.

 Popularity of Moses

-Displayed below is the baby names popularity of the name Moses compared with its variant forms and related boy baby names.
+Displayed below are the baby name popularity trends of the name Moses compared with its variant forms and related boy baby names.
 (2012 statistics).
 View the popularity trend for Moses only.